soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/1. Fundamentals/Live Fire Scenarios - Volatile-Class/Live Fire Scenarios/00_Index.md

 # Live Fire Scenarios — Index

-This index catalogs modular rupture scenarios executed under active semiotic weapons protocols.
+This index catalogs modular rupture scenarios using the [[Weapons Field Guide — Volatile-Class Weapons]] protocol.
 Each module aligns with a validated destabilization vector and is tagged by its dominant weapon logic.

 > Operators: Treat this as a tactical atlas.
 All deployments are terrain-relative.
 Match rupture geometry to opposition structure.
 Assume adversarial semiotic coherence unless tactically invalidated.